This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I normally travel carry-on only, but that’s not realistic if you have to squeeze in Christmas gifts.
 It’s too easy for something to break or end up confiscated by the TSA.
 So the best of my packing tips is not to pack it at all 🙂

-Now that most checked bags start at $30, it can be just as cheap to mail gifts ahead of time.
+Now that most checked bags cost $30 each way, it can be just as cheap to mail gifts ahead of time.
 Better yet, shop online and have gifts shipped directly to the recipient to save money — shopping online is a great way to earn cashback on your purchases anyway.

 Even if shipping costs you a little extra compared to bringing it in person, you won’t need to worry about your bag being lost or delayed in transit.
 Plus you won’t have to wait at baggage claim after a long trip, which is worth its weight in gold.
 Once you arrive, you can wrap things as needed and pass them out to everyone in person.